The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Some Specific Apportionment Methods

-With good marketing in mind, Ossipoff called this the Bias-Free (BF) Method.
-He was, however, not entirely clear regarding what was to be intended by this assertion, but it appears that he zeroed in on a measure of bias assuming a uniform distribution of state populations, which seems quite questionable.
-But whatever his motivation, by our analysis he does seem to have stumbled upon what, based on more fundamental grounds, we argue is the optimal method for apportionment, since this method is equivalent to the constrained global optimization of the relative entropy, as shown in the main text.
-As a global optimization method, it therefore minimizes $\K = \sum\limits_{s=1}^{S} \tfrac{a_s}{R} \log \bigl( \tfrac{a_s}{q_s} \bigr)$.
+With good marketing in mind, Ossipoff called this the ``Bias-Free'' (BF) Method.
+He was, however, not entirely clear regarding what was to be intended by this assertion, but it appears that he focused on a measure of bias assuming a uniform distribution of state populations, which seems quite questionable.
+But whatever his original motivation, by our analysis he does seem to have stumbled upon what, based on more fundamental grounds, we argue is the optimal method for apportionment, since this method is actually equivalent to the constrained global optimization of the relative entropy, as discussed in the main text.
+As a global optimization method, it therefore minimizes \be \K(\bv{a}, \bv{q}; R,S) = \sum\limits_{s=1}^{S} \tfrac{a_s}{R} \log \bigl( \tfrac{a_s}{q_s} \bigr), \ee subject to lower bound, upper bound, and/or total House size constraints.